-Wondering what to get a second grader for their birthday or looking ahead to the holiday season and scratching your brain?
-The best toys and gifts for 7-year-olds help them write stories, draw detailed pictures, build and create.
+Wondering what to get a 7-year-old for their birthday and scratching your brain?
+The best toys and gifts for this age help them write stories, draw detailed pictures, build and create.

-Crafts, sports equipment and building materials are among the top toys for 7-year-olds, noted Susan Kambrich, head of the Woodland Hill Montessori School in Rensselaer, New York, and treasurer of the board of directors for the American Montessori Society.
+Crafts, sports equipment, building materials and other interactive and educational toys are among the top gifts for 7-year-olds, noted Susan Kambrich, head of the Woodland Hill Montessori School in Rensselaer, New York, and treasurer of the board of directors for the American Montessori Society.